Swift Concurrency - Racing async functions with task groups

 }

 Task.Blueprint does not accept or return a Task handle, but an async closure to run when the race starts.
 This is because if we create a Task it would start executing right away, and we want a fair race.
-We also cannot add an existing Task to a task group which we will need to do in the race.
+If this matters less for your use case, or you don't care if the race is entirely fair, you can just use Task instead of Task.Blueprint.

 Now let's start racing.